magical/rootbeer/README.md

 (Some branches (see **Other tiles**) use the <dfn>box lines</dfn> metric, which counts pushing one block multiple times in a straight line as a single push.)

-> TODO: rewrite
-RBG is designed for "extraction"-type levels, where the goal is to push all the blocks out of a room;
-Note that RBG is designed for "extraction"-type levels, where the goal is to push all the blocks out of a room;
-it does not yet handle traditional sokoban levels, where the goal is to push all the blocks onto designated squares.
+As already mentioned, RBG generates "extraction"-type levels, where the goal is to push all the blocks out of a room. it cannot yet generate traditional sokoban levels, where the goal is to push all the blocks onto designated squares.
 (Support may be added in the future.)

 RBG was designed with Chip's Challenge in mind, although it could probably be adapted to other games.